drduh/macOS-Security-and-Privacy-Guide/README.md

 When creating your account, use a [strong password](http://www.explainxkcd.com/wiki/index.php/936:_Password_Strength) without a hint.

-If you enter your real name at the account setup process, be aware that your [computer's name and local hostname](https://support.apple.com/kb/PH18720) will be comprised of that name (e.g., *John Appleseed's MacBook*) and thus will appear on local networks and in various preference files.
+If you enter your real name at the account setup process, be aware that your [computer's name and local hostname](https://support.apple.com/kb/PH18720) will comprise that name (e.g., *John Appleseed's MacBook*) and thus will appear on local networks and in various preference files.
 You can change them both in **System Preferences > Sharing** or with the following commands:

 	$ sudo scutil --set ComputerName your_computer_name